PickNikRobotics/beta_moveit_website/services/robotics-consulting.md

                                 C/C++ for high performance cross-platform code
                             </li>
                             <li>
-                                Python - Wrap existing C/C++ functionality in the most common ROS scripting language
+                                Python: Wrap existing C/C++ functionality in the most common ROS scripting language
                             </li>
                             <li>
-                                Matlab - Prototype new algorithms or use codegen to run your code in C as a standalone app
+                                Matlab: Prototype new algorithms or use codegen to run your code in C as a standalone app
                             </li>
                         </ul>
                     </div>